kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/pronunciator/README.md

 ## Some of OCLC's notes for this stanza

-Pronunciator requires the following configuration in config.txt :
+Pronunciator requires the following database stanza in config.txt :

 Please contact Pronunciator to obtain your "&lt;LIBRARY_ID&gt;" value.